François Pouqueville: Constantinople: prisons and harems

-Pouqueville's written accounts of his time abroad were the first detailed description by a westerner of the Turkish megalopolis, its diverse inhabitants, way of life, customs, and habits.
-These were received in Europe with great astonishment and curiosity for "The Gate of Asia" had previously remained practically unexplored by westerners since the Fall of Constantinople in 1453.
+Pouqueville's written accounts of his time abroad were the first detailed description by a westerner of the Turkish megalopolis, its diverse inhabitants, and way of life, customs, and habits.
+These were received in Europe with great astonishment and curiosity because "The Gate of Asia" had previously remained practically unexplored by westerners since the Fall of Constantinople in 1453.

 While in jail, Pouqueville studied modern Greek and translated Anacreon.
 He wrote several oriental pieces like: The Pariah, a short humorous poem, La Gueuseade in four chants and in sestets, and a few lighter poems dedicated to Rose Ruffin.

 Throughout his captivity, Pouqueville kept a journal written in a secret code that he had devised.
 He managed to keep it hidden from his guards, leading them instead to find and confiscate unimportant writings on their occasional searches of his cell.
 It is from this journal that he was able to write the first two parts of his book (nearly 600 pages) that he published in 1805.

 His writings brought him fame and fortune.
 Part three of his book (about 300 pages) was devoted to the astonishing adventures that his friends and brothers in arms encountered before and after their release from the fortress of seven towers.
 Those friends included future baron and general Jean Poitevin, future general Charbonnel, and future consul-general Julien Bessières.